 “Very good!”
 I glow in the light of Michael’s praise, preening my wings as he continues.
 “Now … which will you choose?”
 I hesitate.
 “My choice is between Paradise and Heaven.
 Both have their attractions.
 I wonder if it’s possible to choose the best of both worlds – – the relaxed charm and natural beauty of Paradise with the exaltation and spiritual bliss of Heaven?”
 Then it comes to me clearly and I speak my heart’s desire.

 If you live consciously, if you try to bring consciousness to every act that you go through, you will be living in a silent, blissful state, in serenity, in joy, in love.
 Your life will have the flavour of a festival.
 That is the meaning of heaven: your life will have many flowers in it, much fragrance will be released through you.
 You will have an aura of delight.
 Your life will be a song of life-affirmation, it will be a sacred yes to all that existence is.
 You will be in communion with existence — in communion with stars, with the trees, with the rivers, with the mountains, with people, with animals.
 This whole life and this whole existence will have a totally different meaning for you.
 From every nook and corner, rivers of bliss will be flowing towards you.
 Heaven is just a name for that state of mind.

 “I’d love to visit Osho’s Bardo.
-It was so sweet to see Osho sitting on the Throne of Heaven as if it was his regular darshan chair.”
+It was so cool to see Osho sitting on the Throne of Heaven as if it was his regular darshan chair.”
 For a moment I am silent, reliving the bliss of that bygone Eutopia.
 I float through the gateless gate in my orange robe and mala, wafting through the tropical paradise of the ashram garden, embracing old comrades and fellow-travellers.
 Now I am sitting silently on the marble floor of Buddha Hall in the cool Indian morning, lulled into deep meditation by the calm cadences of our guru’s voice rising and falling like ocean waves, accompanied by the birds in the trees.